-Figure 1 shows a high-level physical diagram of an HCD with the unshaded areas representing the TOE and the shaded areas indicating components that are part of the Operational Environment.
+Figure 1 shows a high-level physical diagram of an HCD with the unshaded areas inside the HCD representing the TOE and the shaded areas indicating components that are part of the Operational Environment.

-At the top of this figure is the Administrative Computer which connects to the TOE using Internet Protocol Security (IPsec) with X.509v3 certificates for both mutual authentication and for protection of data from disclosure and alteration.
+At the top of this figure is a box showing the Administrative Computer which connects to the TOE using Internet Protocol Security (IPsec) with X.509v3 certificates for both mutual authentication and for protection of data from disclosure and alteration.
 This computer can administer the TOE using the following interfaces over the IPsec connection:

-Embedded Web Server (EWS)
+- Embedded Web Server (EWS)

 - Simple Network Management Protocol (SNMP)

 - Web Services:

 - Open Extensibility Platform device (OXPd) Web Services

 - WS- Web Services

-The HTTP-based EWS administrative interface allows administrators to remotely manage the features of the TOE using a web browser.
+The EWS administrative interface uses the HTTP protocol which allows administrators to remotely manage the features of the TOE using a web browser.